AI-14/note-it-down/README.md

 - A rich text editor is provided for taking down notes

 ## Demo
-Check the video demo at [NoteItDown Demo](https://youtu.be/ME37aFqTa20)
+Check the video demo at [Note It Down Demo](https://youtu.be/ME37aFqTa20)

 ## Screenshots
 ![](readme-res//Screenshots.png)